namitms/FindMeFoodTrucks/Design/Architecture/Solution Architecture.md

 * The development framework for business login and ingestor will be .net core and the programming language will be C#
 * X Unit will be used to perform Unit testing
 * Swagger will be used for API documentation
+* Azure key vault will be used as a secret store